RichardCochrane/leaderboard/intro.md

 differently to the way I have (for these 3 languages).

 My tests for Scala, Java and GoLang are just the tests that ChatGTP provided, but corrected so that they pass - somehow the AI couldn't produce passing tests in any of the languages.
-The tests for Python are a bit more advanced and extensive, which comes from my experience with the language.
+The tests for Python are a bit more advanced and extensive, which come from my experience with the language.